BananaSlip1/PacenoteExercises/README.md

 # PacenoteRepeat
-Just a simple program that prompts the use (audio) with rally pacenotes then lets the user repeat (type) the pacenotes back.
+Just a simple program that prompts the user (via audio) with rally pacenotes then lets the user repeat (type) the pacenotes back.
 Made it to help train pacenote recall.

 # Background
 If you're like me, I find that I lose track of pacenotes while sim rallying for different reasons (correcting for bad entries, irl distractions, etc.), so I figured I could use some pacenote hearing/remembering practice.
 I threw together this  basic Python program that will call out random pacenotes (1-6 L/R; Flat, Square, Hairpin L/R) and prompts you to repeat (type) the last N pacenotes.
 N can be any number.
 I find I really start to suffer at N = 3...cuz I is a dumb.
 There are some bugs, but it works for what I want to practice: Hear pacenote, make decision(s), recall pacenote, hear next pacenote, repeat.